This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CollectiveBias #PersilLaundry

 To really start fighting that mold and mildew, sprinkle the inside of the gasket with baking soda and start scrubbing with your rag dipped in the vinegar.
 Most of it will wipe right up.

-I find the the bottom part of the seal gets the worst.
-This is probably because if there’s any water left in the washing machine, this is where it would rest.
 For this area, you can sprinkle baking soda all over (on both the inside of the seal and back behind it as well).
-This soak your entire rag in the vinegar cleaning solution and tuck it into the rubber gasket and back behind it too.
+Then soak your entire rag in the vinegar cleaning solution and tuck it into the rubber gasket and back behind it too.
 Let that sit for a good ten minutes or so.

-Then grab the rag, wipe everything again.
+Next, grab the soaked rag, wipe everything again.

-Run washing machine clean cycle.
+Step 6.
+Run the washing machine clean cycle.

 Toss the rest of your baking soda into the drum of the washing machine along with any towels or rags you used.